Maya ruins surrounded by turquoise water, incredible Tacos with avocado & limes and for us the most beautiful languages in the world: ¡Hola México!

-Here you would spend a night (to the seventh day) and then take a plane in the next morning to Tuxtla.
-After 1.5 hours flight with the Mexican low-budget airline Volaris you will arrive here.
+Here you would spend a night (to the seventh day) and then take a plane the next morning to Tuxtla.
+After 1.5 hours flight with the Mexican low-budget airline Volaris, you will arrive here.
 Now you need to decide!
 Either going to the pacific coast in the state of Oaxaca, which is well known for surfing.
-Or you never stood on a board and you prefer the calm caribbean water?
+Or you never stood on a board and you prefer the calm Caribbean water?
 Then you might head from Tuxtla to the city of Oaxaca.

 If you got infected by the surf virus and or you want to try surfing, Mexico’s pacific coast will be the perfect fit for you.
 Here you will find world-class spots such as Barra de la Cruz, Puerto Angel, several spots around Mazunte and our favorite Puerto Escondido.
 Each of them nearly ten hours bus ride from Tuxtla but more than worth visiting!

 Depending on your interest you can spend either three days at the pacific coast in Oaxaca state or in the city of Oaxaca itself.
-Three days are definitely the minimum!
+Three days is definitely the minimum!

 Pacific Coast Oaxaca / Oaxaca City > San Cristobal de las Casas

-On day 11 our travel route suggests to go to San Crisitobal de las Casas.
+On day 11 our travel route suggests going to San Cristobal de las Casas.
 A charming city surrounded by mountains and for us one of the highlights.
-It’s hip, has very pretty areas and a highly interesting history.
+It’s hip, has very pretty areas and highly interesting history.
 You will definitely not get bored in two days.

 San Cristobal de las Casas > Palenque > Cancún

-Day 13 you would hop on one of those comfy busses again with the destination of the mystical mayan ruins of Palenque (approximately 9 hour drive).
-In the next morning you will arrive well-rested in the archaeological site.
-Afterwards, we would recommend to jump on the last night bus with the direction of Cancun.
+Day 13 you would hop on one of those comfy busses again with the destination of the mystical Mayan ruins of Palenque (approximately 9-hour drive).
+The next morning you will arrive well-rested in the archaeological site.
+Afterward, we would recommend jumping on the last night bus with the direction of Cancun.
 The trip from Palenque is roughly 12 hours but the place is magical!

 Cancún > Isla Holbox / Bacalar

-Now that you travelled a lot from A to B we would suggest to enjoy the last days in the sun at the beach, with Tacos and other delicious treats.
-At this point of your trip you can decide!
+Now that you traveled a lot from A to B we would suggest enjoying the last days in the sun at the beach, with Tacos and other delicious treats.
+At this point in your trip you can decide!
 Either to the little, car-less island in the north, Isla Holbox or Bacalar, close to Belize.
-Of course you could also do both but that’s entirely up to you.
+Of course, you could also do both but that’s entirely up to you.
 Relax and enjoy!

 At the 21st day and unfortunately already the last day you need to take a bus back to Cancun.
 Depending on the time of our flight it might makes sense to arrive already a night before.
 This is officially your last bus trip through Mexico and now you need to head towards your country of origin. ¡Hasta pronto México!